Creating content for social media from scratch can be challenging. That’s why we've created this guide for the ideal social media content plan.

 You can do this using a productivity app like Notion, but it also works in Google Spreadsheets or other similar tools.

-Vanessa Lau, content creator and business mentor, provides a ton of great ideas on how to create consistent content on social media, including content matrixes and content vaults.
+Vanessa Lau, content creator and business mentor, provides a ton of great ideas on how to create consistent content on social media, including content matrices and content vaults.

 What’s more, stories are told more efficiently and authentically with video.
 Why?
 Users prefer to watch a video rather than read an article and get lost throughout the text when seeking information.